From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 3. Convey empathy towards the hurt child using both actions and words.

-- Patting the hurt child on the back or offering comfort in some way.
+- Patting the hurt child on the back, looking concerned or offering comfort in some way.

 4. Allow your child the opportunity to mirror your behavior.